DEPARTMENTS & OFFICES >

 Exploring Career Options

 Career Coaches are available to facilitate the process of exploring academic major and career options based on your interests, skills, and values.
 The Career Center is organized on a school-specific model; there is one career coach who focuses on each school or department at the University.
-To make an appointment with your career coach, please call the Career Center.
+To make an appointment with your career coach, please call the Career and Professional Development Center.

 Building Your Future (Four Year Plan)

 Career planning is a process that requires time to examine your interests, skills and values.
 Building Your Future, A Career Planning Guide for Students, outlines specific activities you should consider each year in order to choose a career path and develop the skills employers seek.

 The office also offers an interest inventory that assesses your interests in detail and suggests specific career paths you may want to consider based on your interests.
 If you would like to take an interest inventory, please call the Career and Professional Development Center for an appointment.

 This technique involves talking with someone in a field that interests you to gain information.
 It can help you gain realistic and current information about an occupation, make choices about your career goals and gain specific internship and job search tips.
-Please read our Career Center - Informational Interviewing Tip Sheet for more details.
+Please read our Career and Professional Development Center - Informational Interviewing Tip Sheet for more details.

 Career Planning Books

-The Career Center has a variety of books available that provide detailed information about specific careers.
+The Career and Professional Development Center (CPDC) has a variety of books available that provide detailed information about specific careers.
 These Career Library resources can be very helpful in learning more about specific jobs you may be considering.
-Most books are available for sign out at the front desk of the Career Center.
+Most books are available for sign out at the front desk of the CPDC.

 Career Resource Guides

 The Career and Professional Development Center has resource guides for each major on campus.
 These Career Resource Guides are an excellent starting point for career exploration and provide information on the following: career options, typical job titles, related periodicals, professional associations, employment websites, relevant student groups on campus, salary data, and names of organizations where students in your major have completed internships or received full-time positions.